A check dam is a special type of engineering measure for soil conservation in erodible areas.

 f.
 It facilitates the production of electricity on a small scale.

-Some disadvantages of check dam are:
+Some disadvantages of this dam are:

 a.
 It causes a rise in the groundwater table.